Interfaith Shelter Network

 There are a variety of volunteer opportunities, but the most critical needs are:

 Background on the Interfaith Shelter Network of San Diego

-Participants are sheltered, where there are no shelters, and receive the understanding and support of congregations when previously all they knew was fear and uncertainty.
+Participants are sheltered and receive the understanding and support of congregations when previously all they knew was fear and uncertainty.

 Case management is the key to success for the guests.
 They are admitted to the program only after being screened by an area social service agency to assure there will be no active drug, alcohol or mental health problems.
 Additionally, the participants are willing to work closely with the referring social service agency to resolve the problems leading to their homelessness.
 This is a practical, manageable way to serve for both host and support congregations.

 Generally, 12 guests at a time stay in the congregation facilities.
 At the end of two weeks, the whole operation - cots and guests - rotate to another area congregation.
 Guests can stay up to eight weeks in the Network.
 The average stay is just under six weeks until the individual/family moves toward independence.